SCR in Series

 The maximum power that can be controlled by a single SCR is determined by its rated forward current and rated forward blocking voltage.
 To maximize one of these two ratings, the other must be reduced.
 Although SCR’s are currently available with very high voltage ratings, in many applications, such as transmission lines, the required voltage rating exceeds the voltage that can be provided by a single SCR.
 Then it is necessary to connect two or more SCR’s in series.
 Similarly, for very high current applications, SCR’s must be connected in parallel.
 For high-voltage, high-current applications, series-parallel combinations of SCR’s are used.

-If the input voltage is higher than the voltage rating of a single SCR, two or more SCR’s can be connected in series their forward blocking capability, as in any other device, the characteristics of two SCR’s (even two SCR’s of the same make and rating) are different.
-Two SCR’s in series divide the voltage between them in inverse proportion to their leakage currents.
-This leads to an unequal distribution of voltage across the two series SCR’s.
-Figure 1 shows the leakage current of two identical SCR’s, SCR1 and SCR2.
+In cases where the input voltage exceeds the voltage rating of a single SCR, multiple SCR's can be connected in series to increase their forward-blocking capability.
+However, it's important to note that the characteristics of two SCRs, even those of the same make and rating, may differ.
+When two SCRs are connected in series, the voltage is divided between them inversely proportional to their leakage currents.
+This results in an uneven voltage distribution across the two SCRs.
+Figure 1 displays the leakage current of two identical SCRs, SCR1 and SCR2.

-Each having a forward blocking voltage VBO.
+Each has a forward-blocking voltage VBO.
 When two such SCR’s are connected in series, the same current flows through the two devices; however, the voltage across SCR1.

 (V1) is higher than that across SCR2 (V2) because the leakage current for SCR1 is smaller than that of SCR2 for the same voltage.
 Therefore, the two SCR’s do not share the supply voltage equally.
 The maximum voltage that the SCR’s can block is only V1 + V2, not 2VBO.
 To use the full forward blocking capabilities of each SCR1 the forward blocking voltage must be equally distributed.